HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/networking/new-hpovlogicalswitchgroup.md

  * Cisco Nexus 5600
  * Cisco Nexus 6000
  Please refer to either Get-HPOVSwitchType values, or the HPE OneView Support Matrix for which specific models are supported.
- Required privileges: Infrastructure administrator or Network administrator
+ Minimum required privileges: Infrastructure administrator or Network administrator

 ## Examples